labyrinthinesecurity/silhouette/README.md

   - percentile group

 This makes it easy to **identify the most critical identities**, even with tens of thousands of NHIs.
-The compression comes from *fibration theory*: NHIs with identical privilege structures collapse into the same fiber, yielding an extremely compact risk topology.
+The compression comes from [fibration theory](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5742402): NHIs with identical privilege structures collapse into the same fiber, yielding an extremely compact risk topology.

 ### Running NHI Rank